dotmanila/schemigrator/README.md

 - Only supports tables with auto-incrementing single column `PRIMARY KEY`.
 - Table copy is single threaded.
-- On small busy tables, deadlocks may be frequent, try reducing the ReplicationClient chunk size with `--chunk-size-repl`
+- On small busy tables, deadlocks may be frequent, try reducing the ReplicationClient chunk size with `--chunk-size-repl`.
+It is safe to terminate the current process with `Ctrl+C` to change chunking parameters anytime and restart.
+The script maintains state and resumes where it left off.
 - When `--checksum` is enabled, a checksum table is created and written to on the source bucket server.
-This means the user should be able to write i.e. `super_read_only`, `read_only`.
+This means the user should be able to write i.e. `super_read_only` should be disabled.
 - By default, when using `SELECT INTO OUTFILE`, `LOAD DATA INFILE`, the `FILE` privilege is required for the MySQL user on the source bucket server.
 - Similarly, when using `INFILE`/`OUTFILE`, the OS user running the script should be able to read and write to the `secure_file_priv` directory. i.e. `sudo usermod -aG mysql ubuntu`